Skip to main content

 MRI brain scans and strength tests were done at the start, after 1 year, and again after 2 years.
 The MRI team and data analysts did not know which group each person was in.

-Both heavy and moderate resistance training groups also showed a younger brain age on the brain clock models.
+Both the heavy and moderate resistance training groups also showed a younger brain age on the brain clock models.
 On average, their brains looked about 1.4 to 2.3 years younger than expected.

 “We were struck by how consistent the brain age reductions were across the training groups,” says the research team.